Haz-Test/cmajor/docs/LanguageGuide/main.md

 ### Event Endpoints

-When an input event is declared, the processor can define a handler function for it.
+When an input event is declared, a processor or graph can define a handler function for it.
 These special functions are prefixed with the `event` keyword.

 ```cpp
 processor P